radio4444/todolist/README.md

+## Updated Readme

 # TodoList Project

 ## Overview

 TodoList is a Django-based project for managing a list of tasks.
 The project includes features for creating, reading, updating, and deleting tasks.
-The front-end is styled using custom CSS and enhanced with Select2 for dropdowns and Flatpickr for date pickers.
+The front-end is styled using custom CSS and enhanced with Fetch API for asynchronous operations, Select2 for dropdowns, and Flatpickr for date pickers.
 Additionally, the project includes a RESTful API using Django REST Framework.

 ## Features

 - Create, Read, Update, Delete (CRUD) functionality for tasks
-- Tasks displayed in a table format
+- Tasks displayed in a table format with live data from the backend API
 - User-friendly forms with enhanced UI components
 - API endpoints for task management
+- Secure configuration management with external `config.py` for sensitive data

 ## Getting Started